-\textbf{Skill Learning from Demonstrations:} Most related to our setting is a line of work that explores better exploration from demonstration data \citep{lynch2020learning, ajay2020opal, singh2020parrot, pertsch21, bagatella22}.
-As an example, \citet{lynch2020learning} learn a VAE on chunks of action sequences in order to generate a temporally extended action by sampling a single vector. \citet{ajay2020opal} follow a similar approach, but use flow models on top of entire trajectories, and only rollout a part of the generation at inference time.
-Some of these methods \citep{ajay2020opal, singh2020parrot, pertsch21} condition on the observations when learning skills, which leads to more efficient exploration, but such conditioning means that any skill that is learned will need to be deployed in the same environment as the data was collected.
-Others \cite{lynch2020learning, bagatella22} simply condition on actions, which means that the skills can be reused in any domain that shares the same action space.
-In an effort to learn more generalizable skills, we follow this latter example.
-There is also a related prior work that applies grammar-learning to online RL \cite{lange2019semantic}, but such a method learns an ever-growing number of longer actions, which poses significant issues in the sparse-reward setting, as we discuss later.
+\textbf{Skill Learning from Demonstrations:} In addition to the methods mentioned above in the context of HRL, there is an existing body of work that seeks to discover extended actions (skills) prior to, instead of during, online RL.
+Many methods have been developed for skill discovery from interaction~\citep{daniel12, gregor16, eysenbach2018diversity, warde-farley18, park2022lipschitz, park2023controllability}.
+Most related to our setting is a line of work that explores skill discovery from demonstrations~\citep{konidaris12, lynch2020learning, ajay2020opal, singh2020parrot, pertsch21, bagatella22}.
+As an example, \citet{lynch2020learning} learn a VAE \citep{kingma2013auto, rezende2014stochastic} on chunks of action sequences in order to generate a temporally extended action by sampling a single vector. \citet{ajay2020opal} follow a similar approach on top of entire trajectories and only rollout a partial trajectory at inference time.
+Some of these methods~\citep{ajay2020opal, singh2020parrot, pertsch21} condition on the observations when learning skills; however, such skills transfer poorly across domains unless they are trained on randomized environments~\citep{pertsch21, bagatella22}.
+Others~\citep{lynch2020learning, bagatella22} simply condition on actions, which means that the skills can be reused in any domain that shares the same action space.
+To extract more generalizable skills, we follow the latter approach.
+While a concurrent work~\citep{zheng2024prise} uses a method similar to ours in order to discover skills for supervised learning and transfer learning, we focus on the use of tokenization for online RL.